Admission Requirements

 No. However, we prefer that applicants have taken at least 1 college-level nutrition course in the past 5 years.
 This could be any of the three required options (Introduction, Life Cycle, or Metabolism).

-Taking coursework again may be less important if you have been working actively in the field of nutrition and are able to demonstrate in your application that you are currently using/engaging in nutrition skills professionally.
+Taking coursework again may be less important if you have been working actively in the field of nutrition or healthcare and are able to demonstrate in your application that you are currently using/engaging in nutrition or related skills professionally.